- July 20, 2015

 When reading Believe to Achieve by Howard White, he referenced this to a Navy Seal (William H McCraven) advice for success.
 The meaning behind it is that little things matter.
 Life is made up of little things compounded together.
 And if one has a bad day, the bed is still made and that’s something to be proud of.

 My view expands on it because our bed is usually the biggest possession in a room.
 This is where we spend a third of our lives.
-Of course there are many bed sizes and types, but we all want somewhere to lay our head down.
+Of course, there are many bed sizes and types, but we all want somewhere to lay our head down.
 Therefore, we take pride in our bed and customize it to our liking.

 I see a beautifully made bed creates a large space of opportunity.
-How our bed looks is also how our outlook on life is.
+How our bed looks are also how our outlook on life is.
 In my opinion, making the bed is the equivalent of thanking it for a wonderful slumber of rest.
 In return, the bed reminds you of how big you can dream.

 When the bed isn’t made, I look at it with disappointment.
 I’m frustrated by its appearance knowing it only takes a minute to fix the problem.
 As the author “H” recalls a powerful statement his teacher made to him, the un-made bed does the same for me.